GabrielHinz/multivpn/README.md

 Now you will be asked if you want to add or remove, let's keep adding a new rule.

-In this step, you must enter the ip or the range of ips that you would like to enable for this vpn's clients, For this demo I will enable the ip 192.168.1.5
+In this step, you must enter the ip range that you would like to enable for this vpn's clients.

-    192.168.1.5
+As an example, we will enable the ip 192.168.1.5 passing as response: 192.168.1.5/32

 Done!
 Now the client can connect to 192.168.1.5 when is connected to VPN 01-test.

 ## Nice Commands